garrandall/popular-music-data/tracks/honky-tonk-badonkadonk-trace-adkins.md

 Get the Sheriff on the phone
 Lord have mercy, how'd she even get them britches on With that honky tonk badonkadonk
-(Ooh, that's what I'm talkin' bout right there, honey)
+(Oh, that's what I'm talkin' bout right there, honey)

 We don't care about the drinkin'
 Barely listen to the band